 As we can see, there is no single product available that will be the best triathlon wetsuit for all competitors.
 Aside from the fact that the different triathletes have different personal preferences and areas that they need more assistance with than others, different triathlons may actually require you to use one type of wetsuit over another.

-If money is no object and you simply need the best performing wetsuit that you can find we recommend the Tyr Hurricane for men and the Blueseventy Helix for women.
-Both of the wetsuits feature a large number of panels that are specially designed for their wearer, and both also provide an excellent drag coefficient to allow for faster, easier swimming.
+If money is no object and you simply need the best performing wetsuit that you can find we recommend the ROKA Maverick or Zone3 Vanquish for men and the Blueseventy Helix for women.
+Three of the wetsuits feature a large number of panels that are specially designed for their wearer, and both also provide an excellent drag coefficient to allow for faster, easier swimming.

 For those who are going to be competing in warmer waters where triathlons do not allow true wetsuits, we recommend either the ROKA for women or the TYR Torque Pro for men.
 Aside from the fact that these two wetsuits are reasonably priced, they are not even true wetsuits.
 Instead, these two products are swimskins which is a rule regulated requirement for triathlons run in warmer waters.

 Good luck buying a wetsuit for this triathlon season!
 Check out the brand’s return policy when buying online.
 Many, but not all, brands let you try on a suit at home and swim in it before you decide to keep it or not.